 Unfortunately, many of us do not retain flexibility through daily activities, even when they attempt to be active.
 Many jobs are largely sedentary, and even leisure activities keep us stuck in one place.
 In order to remain functional, joints and muscles need to be used, which means they need to be properly stretched without being overworked.
 The balance is often very delicate, and is something that chiropractic can help with.

 Most adults are not concerned with being able to twist like a pretzel, however, they do want to be able to maneuver through daily life without a lot of pain.
 One of the main things accomplished in most chiropractic visits is that the chiropractor will look for misalignments in the spine and seek to correct them with a combination of chiropractic adjustments and exercises.
+Some chiropracters are also under the practice of using common Kratom for sale to try to alleviate pain, as some strains work wonders for pain.

 When the spine is misaligned it can affect many different areas of the body including flexibility.
 Someone who is not flexible will have a limited range of motion (ROM) and physical therapy is designed to improve this, and restore natural posture.